GreensfingeExperiment/Scenario1_Green/README.md

-# 🛒 Product Recommendation System – GreenEsfinge Experiment
+# 🛒 Product Recommendation System – Greensfinge Experiment

 The project follows a simple architecture with a service and a test class for validating the recommendation logic.